 This activity is also a great beginning for a writing lesson.
 My students wrote similes and metaphors about their pictures since we are learning about figurative language in class.
 An Iditarod themed narrative story is a great choice or a how-to procedural text about the entire art process: the possibilities are endless.
 We had great fun creating our optical illusions, but the Iditarod stretched art project has the added bonus of recycling and reusing obsolete calendars destined for the trashcan.

-Get your gear for the 2016 Last Great Race on Earth™.
-Be prepared for the upcoming school semester by ordering your new Iditarod calendar from the online store now.
+Get your gear for the Last Great Race on Earth™.
+Be prepared for this project in January by ordering your new Iditarod calendar from the online store now.